jamilchioino/beer-run-frontend/README.md

 ## Getting Started

-Make sure to download and run the backend for this project, found [here](https://github.com/jamilchioino/beer-run-backend)
+Make sure to download and run the backend for this project first, found [here](https://github.com/jamilchioino/beer-run-backend)

 Then, run the development server with: